civet-software/CIVET-Django/djcivet_site/docs/annotation.rst

         This is based on capitalization; consecutive capitalized words are combined.

+    *Location* [optional]
+        When the ``Use preposition-based geographical markup`` preference is set to ``True``, these are named-entities which are preceded somewhere in the text by prepositions in the list ``'at','to','in','from'`` See additional discussion in the “Preferences” chapter.

     *Numbers*:
         Digits and numerical words and phrases such as “one” and “two-hundred.”